 - a.
-NC Medicaid shall seek restitution of any and all improper payments made to providers by the Medicaid and NCHC programs.
+NC Medicaid shall seek restitution of any and all improper payments made to providers by the Medicaid programs.
 Recovery may be by lump sum payment, by a negotiated payment schedule not to exceed one (1) year or by withholding from the provider's pending claims the total or portion of the recoupment amount. - b.
 A provider may argue all or a part of a recoupment imposed by NC Medicaid by requesting a Reconsideration Review of the investigative findings and, thereafter, an Executive Decision.

-In order to keep recoupment amounts to a minimum, NC Medicaid encourages providers to refer to the general bulletins and medical coverage policy information available on Medicaid's website at https://medicaid.ncdhhs.gov/.
-Should you or your staff have questions about the policies or billings, it is vital to contact DHHS fiscal contractor's Provider Services unit at 800-688-6696.
+To keep recoupment amounts to a minimum, NC Medicaid encourages providers to refer to the general bulletins and medical coverage policy information available on Medicaid's website at https://medicaid.ncdhhs.gov/.
+If-you or your staff have questions about the policies or billings, it is vital to contact DHHS fiscal contractor's Provider Services unit at 800-688-6696.

-Questions may be addressed to NC Medicaid's Chief Hearing Officer at 919-647-8200 or the NC Medicaid Program Integrity Pharmacy Review Section at 919-647-8000.
+Questions may be addressed to NC Medicaid's Chief Hearing Officer at 919-814-0090 or the NC Medicaid Office of Compliance and Program Integrity at 919-527-7700.